Recruiting is a decisive factor when it comes to corporate growth and sales revenue.

 Events: Invite selected candidates to events.
 Organize target group-specific events like, for example, a "hackathon".
 Give the candidates the opportunity to get to know you personally.

 This phase describes the section in which the applicant becomes an employee.
 The recruiter’s job starts here.
-The marketing delivers the convinced candidates.

 In various phases, the recruiter selects whether the applicant fits into your company.

 If the applicant is not hired, the recruiter gives the applicant back to recruitment marketing as a lead.
 If the applicant is hired, he will be relevant in recruitment marketing as a promoter.